MrAAGO/Linux-Administration/README.md

     <section id="milestones">
       <h2>Milestones</h2>
       <h3>Milestone 1</h3>
-      <p>Provide a brief description of the first milestone and its progress.</p>
+      <p>Docker is a popular platform that enables the creation and management of containerized applications.
+Containers are lightweight, portable, and self-sufficient units that package an application and its dependencies together, making it easy to deploy and run the application on different environments.</p>
       <h3>Milestone 2</h3>
       <p>Provide a brief description of the second milestone and its progress.</p>
     </section>